Efficient superoscillation measurement for incoherent optical imaging: Key ideas

+implies that all the image-plane photons can be captured in the PAD basis and the demultiplexer can be lossless, at least in principle.
+The identity can be proved for any $\Psi$ that satisfies $\intall \exp(c|k|) |\Psi(k)|^2 dk < \infty$ for some $c > 0$ by writing

+noting that the orthogonal polynomials $\{g_q\}$ are complete in the $L_2(|\Psi|^2)$ space for the assumed class of $\Psi$, and applying Parseval's identity \cite{parth05}.

+Although only a finite number of modes may be demultiplexed in practice, physical intuition suggests that the coupling efficiency from a subdiffraction object to a PAD mode should decrease rapidly with increasing mode order, and a truncation of the demultiplexed modes should not have a major impact on the total photon-collection efficiency.

-and $g_q(k)$ is an orthonormal polynomial with respect to the inner product $\avg{g_q,g_p}_{|\Psi|^2} \equiv \intall g_q(k) g_p(k)|\Psi(k)|^2 dk = \delta_{qp}$.
-The outputs of the demultiplexer pass through pairwise interferometers, before being measured by photon counting, as depicted in Fig.~\ref{scheme}.
-Since the PAD basis is complete and the interferometers are unitary, this setup can capture all the light on the image plane, at least in principle.
-The expected value of each photon count is
+After the demultiplexer, the light passes through pairwise interferometers before photon counting, as depicted in Fig.~\ref{scheme}.
+The expected value ($\expect$) of each photon count is

-where $N$ is the expected photon number detected in all outputs.
-The $n_0$ photon count is less important and not elaborated here.
-Note that all the $h_q^\pm(X)$ functions are bandlimited, so each $\expect(n_q^\pm)$ is, in effect, the outcome of passing $F(X)$ through a linear bandlimited filter.
+where $N$ is the expected photon number detected in all outputs and $h_q^\pm(X)$ is a transition probability of each photon reaching an output as a function of the point-source displacement $X$.
+Note that all the $h_q^\pm(X)$ functions are bandlimited because of the bandlimited $\psi_X$ and $\phi_q$, so each $\expect(n_q^\pm)$ is, in effect, the outcome of passing $F(X)$ through a linear bandlimited filter.